VByte-dev/Markd/README.md

 > **Context-driven knowledge bookmarking.**

-Markd is a local-first application that transforms traditional bookmarks into searchable knowledge.
-By capturing the context behind every saved resource through notes, tags, and usage insights, Markd helps users rediscover information instead of collecting forgotten links.
+Markd is a context-driven knowledge bookmarking application built to solve the "save and forget" problem.
+Unlike traditional bookmark managers that store links and titles, Markd preserves the intent behind every saved resource, turning bookmarks into searchable, reusable knowledge.
+By combining contextual notes, lightweight tagging, unified search, and usage tracking, it helps users build a knowledge base that becomes easier to rediscover, manage, and learn from over time.

 <p align="center">
   <a href="https://markdhq.vercel.app"><strong>Live Demo</strong></a>